swathips-415/In-silico-functional-characterization/README.md

 ## Conclusion
 This study demonstrates that homology-based computational analysis can successfully predict the function of hypothetical proteins.
 The findings suggest that the analyzed protein may participate in immune-related processes in *Menidia menidia*.

+##Limitations of the Study
+The functional prediction of A0A8S4BTT0 is based entirely on in-silico homology analysis using sequence similarity and BLAST results.
+Although strong alignment scores and conserved regions support the predicted function, no experimental validation was performed in this study.
+Therefore, the assigned function remains a computational prediction and requires further experimental confirmation.

 ## Keywords
 Hypothetical protein, BLASTP, Functional annotation, BioPython, Menidia menidia